Priton-CE/AoC-2024/README.md

   - I wanted to do this one in Rust but Rust has no support for ASCII Strings as I found out debating with Xelph.
 Gonna be using C++ for this one.
   - Yes I know I could just have used Regex.
 My hope is that this is faster.
 Idk if it is and I am so tired that I do not care.
   - I hate this day.
 It took me like 4h.
 Probably more.
 I settled on using string search instead of trying to find do() and dont() in the same way I find mult.
 It just didnt work and I was loosing my sanity.
+- Day 4
+  - Lesson learned from day 3.
+I'll keep this one simple.
+No weird jumping around.
+Gonna be using Rust on this one as well.
+  - Wow this day was easy.
+I was able to do this mid lecture.